open-contracting/infrastructure/docs/cost/ids/sustainability.md

 :columns: 8
 OC4IDS mapping
 ^^^
-Project level:

-For each freedom of information request response, [add a project document](../common.md#add-a-project-document) and set `.documentType` to 'informationRequestResponse'.
+Project level: For each freedom of information request response, [add a project document](../common.md#add-a-project-document) and set its `.documentType` to 'informationRequestResponse'.
 ```json
 {
   "documents": [